 Five years ago, as part of the Foundation’s last strategic planning process, we explored how our leadership and grantmaking can best serve the capital region’s diverse communities.

 Then, as now, we prioritized listening.
 After consulting with hundreds of people

 across our region’s public, private, and nonprofit sectors, we identified areas where we could play a leadership role and where, in partnership, we continue to advance equity in the arts, education, and access to food.
 In addition, through our work to foster philanthropy and to achieve a complete Census 2020 count, we are advancing equity in civic life more broadly.

 From hosting regionwide convenings, to addressing historical disparities in the arts, to making grants aimed at combating structural inequity in communities through capacity building and education, we continue to seek ways to bring our fundholders, nonprofit partners, and community leaders together to take part in a collective vision for a stronger region.

 In recent years, the pace of this work has accelerated, and anchoring our efforts in

 pursuit of diversity, equity, and inclusion (DEI) has been paramount.
-In early 2021, we will launch a new round of strategic planning that focuses explicitly on DEI.
+In 2022, we will launch a new round of strategic planning that focuses explicitly on DEI.
 Building on our current work, that planning will give shape to new opportunities for meaningful change—one initiative will form a community-based DEI task force to guide our staff and Board’s efforts moving forward, another will help small and emerging BIPOC (Black, Indigenous, People of Color) nonprofits build their capacity so they can grow their impact.